p0syd0n/flocking/README.md

 # flock

-it flocks almost like some birdies on a sunny day
+it flocks almost like some birdies on a sunny day.

+The birdies need raylib in order to function